Plant 3D Toolset in Autodesk AutoCAD | Features

 Quickly identify possible errors by scanning P&IDs for data consistency according to user-definable rules.

-Quickly create 3D plant models using parametric equipment modelling, structural steel libraries and project-specific piping specifications using industry-standard piping catalogues. (video: 1:26 min.)
+Quickly create 3D plant models using parametric equipment modeling, structural steel libraries, and project-specific piping specifications using industry standard piping catalogs. (video: 1:26 min.)

 Parametric equipment templates